project-ocre/project-ocre.github.io/docs/quickstart/firmware/hardware.md

 2. Build the application for your specific board.
 Replace `BOARD_NAME` with your board's name:
    ```
-   cd ..
    west build -b BOARD_NAME ./application -d build -- -DMODULE_EXT_ROOT=`pwd`/application
    ```

 {: .note}
-See the list of [supported boards](https://docs.zephyrproject.org/latest/boards/index.html) from Zephyr to gather your board name.
+See the list of [supported boards](https://docs.zephyrproject.org/3.7.0/boards/index.html) from Zephyr to gather your board name.
 Or, simply run `west boards` from the terminal.

 ### **6. Flash the Ocre Runtime to Your Device**